FriskyElectrocat/FESSolarCalculator/README.md

 # FESSolarCalculator

-Calculate sunrise, sunset, and twilight times for a given location.
+Calculate sunrise, sunset, and twilight times for a given location and date.

 ## Goals